DATA-606-SPRING-2023-TUE/nicholas_data606/docs/final_proposal.md

 Dataset found on Kaggle was created by scraping the website www.coffeereviews.com for reviews between the dates Dec-2017 and Nov-2022

 The dataset includes coffee from 988 unqiue origins with the most popular location being southern Ethiopia.
 38 entries have unknown origins.
+Origins are very specific and may need to be binned by country or region in order to produce a more accurate model.

 The original csv file includes 37 columns and 2282 rows.
 Some rows and columns will need to be cleaned based off the presence of some null values.